elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ![](../images/ZeusMalware3.jpg)

-- The Zeus malware was a very widespread and highly damaging Trojans
+- The Zeus malware was a very widespread and highly damaging Trojan
-- The main attack vector was a phishing email that with a URL for an XSS attack
+- The main attack vector was a phishing email containing a URL for an XSS attack
-- Victims who clicked on the URL would have Zeus installed on their computer
+- Opening the URL installed Zeus on the victim's computer
 - Zeus didn't masquerade as an application but rather modified existing applications
-- Currently, in "retirement," it is still the inspiration for many similar trojans
+- Currently not active, it is the basis for developing other trojans

 Notes:
 Image Credit: https://techieandwhatever.blogspot.com/2017/06/what-is-zeus-malware-and-how-does-it.html